piclas-framework/piclas/doc/userguide/030_features_models.md

 More detail on the utilization of species-specific, collision-specific parameters and the utilization of the Variable Soft Sphere (VSS) model are given in Section \ref{sec:dsmc_collision}.

+In case of chemical reactions, the input of a species-specific heat/enthalpy of formation [K] is required.
+A reliable source for these reference values are the [Active Thermochemical Tables (ATcT)](https://atct.anl.gov/) by the Argonne National Laboratory [@Ruscic2004;@Ruscic2005].

+    Part-Species1-HeatOfFormation_K = 0.0

+In the case of ionization reactions the heat of formation is not required, as the ionization energy is read-in as the last electronic level of the neutral (or previous) state.
+Therefore, an additional entry for each ionic species about its previous state is required.
+This is done by providing the species index, an example is given below assuming that the first species is C, whereas the second and thirds species are the first and second ionization levels, respectively.

+    Part-Species2-PreviousState = 1
+    Part-Species3-PreviousState = 2

+If the previous state of the ionized species is not part of the simulation (e.g. a reservoir with N, N$_2^+$, and e), the previous state of N$_2^+$ can be set to zero, however, in that case a heat/enthalpy of formation has to be provided, which includes the ionization energy (as given in ATcT).

-Diatomic molecular species require the definition of the characteristic temperature [K] and their dissociation energy [eV] (which is at the moment only utilized as a first guess for the upper bound of the temperature calculation)
+Diatomic molecular species require the definition of the characteristic temperature [K] and their dissociation energy [eV] (which is at the moment utilized as a first guess for the upper bound of the temperature calculation as well as the threshold energy for the dissociation by the Quantum-Kinetic chemistry model)

     Part-Species1-CharaTempVib = 4194.9
     Part-Species1-Ediss_eV = 4.53